guanyingc/SDPS-Net/README.md

 ### Test SDPS-Net on your own dataset
 You have two options to test our method on your dataset.
 In the first option, you have to implement a customized Dataset class to load your data, which should not be difficult.
 Please refer to `datasets/UPS_DiLiGenT_main.py` for an example that loads the DiLiGenT main dataset.

 If you don't want to implement your own Dataset class, you may try our `datasets/UPS_Custom_Dataset.py`.
 However, you have to first arrange your dataset in the same format as the `data/ToyPSDataset/`.
-Then you can call the following commands
+Then you can call the following commands.
 ```shell
 CUDA_VISIBLE_DEVICES=0 python eval/run_stage2.py --retrain data/models/LCNet_CVPR2019.pth.tar --retrain_s2 data/models/NENet_CVPR2019.pth.tar --benchmark UPS_Custom_Dataset --bm_dir /path/to/your/dataset